Why is a burrito a sandwich in New York? – Wacky Tax Wednesday

 Sales tax was born during the Great Depression, when states were in especially dire need of revenue.
-Initially, the tax applied to all sales of food.
-Soon after came the Planet Money “But wait moment.”
-Many states started exempting from sales tax food purchased for home consumption (groceries) under the assumption that people who dine out have more disposable income and are better able to afford the tax than people who stay home and cook.
+Initially, it applied to all sales of food.
+Soon after came the Planet Money “But wait moment”: Many states started exempting food purchased for home consumption (groceries), assuming people who dine out have more disposable income and are better able to afford the tax than people who stay home and cook.
 And so it began.

 Fast forward to contemporary New York, where “sandwiches are generally subject to sales tax.”
 According to the New York State Department of Finance and Taxation: “Sandwiches include cold and hot sandwiches of every kind that are prepared and ready to be eaten, whether made on bread, bagels, on rolls, in pitas, in wraps, or otherwise, and regardless of the filling or number of layers.
 A sandwich can be as simple as a buttered bagel or roll, or as elaborate as a six-foot, toasted submarine sandwich.”

 The department provides a lengthy list of “common sandwiches.”
 In addition to the usual suspects, the list includes:

-- Bagel sandwiches (served buttered or with spreads, or otherwise…)
+- Bagel sandwiches (served buttered or with spreads, or otherwise)

-Burritos are not sandwiches in Massachusetts
+Burritos aren't sandwiches in Massachusetts

-Now consider the fact that in Massachusetts, the burrito is not a sandwich.
+Curiously, the burrito is not a sandwich in Massachusetts.
 We know this because Panera Restaurant took its Massachusetts landlord to court when the landlord allowed Qdoba — a seller of tacos, burritos and quesadillas — to rent space in the same shopping center as Panera.

 Panera had signed a contract with the landlord whereby: “Landlord agrees not to enter into a lease… affecting space in the Shopping Center or consent to an amendment to an existing lease permitting use… for a bakery or restaurant reasonably expected to have annual sales of sandwiches greater than ten percent (10%) of its total sale.”

-Ah, but had the court referred to the Oxford Encyclopedia of Food and Drink in America, it would perhaps have ruled differently.
+Had the court referred to the Oxford Encyclopedia of Food and Drink in America, it would perhaps have ruled differently.
 It states that “wraps became a popular new form of sandwich in the United States” during the 1990s (emphasis mine).

-As a sandwich-obsessed Harvard student noted, Oxford cross-referenced sandwiches to wraps and wraps to sandwiches.
+As one sandwich-obsessed Harvard student noted, Oxford cross-referenced sandwiches to wraps and wraps to sandwiches.
 It should also be noted, I think, that Oxford Encyclopedia of Food and Drink in America Editor in Chief, Andrew F. Smith, teaches culinary history at The New School in Manhattan.
 Which is in New York.
 Where the burrito is a sandwich.
-Aha!

 It all boils down to where the sandwich is cut (or the burrito is served)

 One of the beautiful, if frustrating, aspects of the United States is that states have the power to let their personalities shine.
 In New York, a burrito is a sandwich and subject to tax.
 In Massachusetts, a burrito is not a sandwich.
 Is it subject to sales tax?
+It depends.